darinaobukhova/endo_ageing/README.md

-# endo_ageing
+# Endometrial ageing

-Code for the analyses used in the study on the ageing of endometrium.
+Scripts and notebooks for the analyses used in our paper _Aging affects ciliated cells development in human endometrial epithelium_.